NativeScript/docs-v7/ui/styling.md

 <Button testAttr="flower" />
 ```

-This selector will select all buttons which have attribute `testAttr` with some value.
+This selector will select all buttons that have the attribute `testAttr` with some value.

-Also some more advanced scenarios are supported:
+Also, some more advanced scenarios are supported:

-* button[testAttr='flower'] {...} - Will apply css on every button which have `testAttr` property set exactly to value `flower`.
+* button[testAttr='flower'] {...} - Will apply CAA on every button that has the `testAttr` property set exactly to the value `flower`.
 * button[testAttr~='flower'] {...} - Selects all buttons with a `testAttr` property that contains a space-separated list of words, one of which is "flower".
 * button[testAttr|='flower'] {...} - Selects all buttons with a `testAttr` property value that begins with "flower".
 The value has to be a whole word, either alone like `btn['testAttr'] = 'flower'`, or followed by hyphen (-), like `btn['testAttr'] = 'flower-house'`.
 * button[testAttr^='flower'] {...} - Selects all buttons with a `testAttr` property value that begins with "flower".
 The value does not have to be a whole word.